yjyao/practical-python/Notes/03_Program_organization/02_More_functions.md

 ### Commentary

-If you’ve made it this far, you’ve created a nice library function that’s genuinely useful.
+If you've made it this far, you've created a nice library function that's genuinely useful.
 You can use it to parse arbitrary CSV files, select out columns of interest, perform type conversions, without having to worry too much about the inner workings of files or the `csv` module.